Metocean

 Committee activities include:

-- Providing a focal point for communicating industry requirements to relevant regional and global organizations
+• Providing a focal point for communicating metocean industry requirements to relevant regional and global metocean organizations

-- Advancing oceanography, meteorology and statistical analysis techniques for developing metocean design criteria.
-These include joint probability, hindcasting, instrumentation, methods of observation and remote sensing of data.
+• Advancing oceanography, metocean, and statistical analysis techniques for developing metocean design criteria.
+These include joint probability, hindcasting, instrumentation, methods of observation and remote sensing of metocean data.
 In particular, the Committee highlights cost-effective techniques such as improved data collection methods and the use of numerical models

-- Providing a forum for the discussion of on-going regional upstream metocean projects and helping to initiate metocean research
+• Providing a forum for the discussion of on-going regional Metocean projects and helping to initiate Metocean research in key risk or growth areas

 Contacts